rackerlabs/docs-rackspace-federation/doc/config-3p-saml/config-okta/okta-attribmapping.rst

 2. Click **Applications** located on the top ribbon.

-3. Click the your Rackspace Federation application.
-If you have not yet set this up see instructions in the :ref:`Configure Rackspace Federation at Okta<okta-setup-ug>` section.
+3. Click your Rackspace Federation application.
+If you have not yet set this up, see instructions in the :ref:`Configure Rackspace Federation at Okta<okta-setup-ug>` section.

 4. Click the **General** tab for the application.